ozgecanaktass/mobile-provider-api/README.md

   → **1GB = 1024MB**
 - Remaining balance after payment is saved and can be re-paid later
 - No real credit card integration — payments are simulated
-- Data is assumed to be clean and valid

 ---